bheadwhite1/antRunner/readme.md

 set a system environment called ANT_HOME and have it point to your ant bin.

 -to set java properties:
-create a file in your home directory called "antrc_pre.bat"
+1.create a file in your home directory called "antrc_pre.bat" 2.add these lines of code:

-mine looks like this:
 @echo off
 SET "ANT_OPTS=-DentityExpansionLimit=100000"

 SET UP XMLTIDY:
 http://binaries.html-tidy.org/